ritish18089/CognifzyTask6/README.md

-# Task 6: Web Scraping Application
+# Web Scraping Application

-A robust, interactive, full-stack web scraping dashboard built with Node.js, Express, Axios, Cheerio, and modern Vanilla JavaScript.
+## Overview
+Web Scraping is a modern web scraping application built using Node.js, Express.js, Axios, Cheerio, HTML, CSS, and JavaScript.
+The application automatically extracts publicly available information from Books to Scrape and Quotes to Scrape, then displays the collected data in a clean, responsive, and user-friendly dashboard.

 ## Features
 - **Dynamic Web Scraping:** Extracts data in real-time using Axios and Cheerio.